freshehrteam/Salford_PROM/technical/mappings/renal/OPTE_PRO_anon_survey_mapping.md

 30-May-2018
 V1.1.0

-#### Introduction
+### Introduction

-This document describes the mappings between in input PPTE-PRO PROMS XML document and an output openEHR Marand FLAT JSON document.
+This document describes the mappings between in input OPTE-PRO PROMS XML document and an output openEHR Marand FLAT JSON document.

-When describing the JSON target we have used 'handlebar' type notation to show how the source datapoint is mapped/substituted into the JSON document.
+When describing the JSON target we have used 'handlebar' {{}} type notation to show how the source datapoint is mapped/substituted into the JSON document.

 e.g.